Nigeria still has a long way to go on e-learning, says NUC - THE AUTHORITY NEWS

 He said NUC was reviewing its 2009 guidelines on e-learning to prepare the grounds for an effective system.

-“We are preparing grounds for e-learning; our new guidelines are being reviewed; NUC will announce this new guidelines,” he said.
+“We are preparing grounds for e-learning; our new guidelines are being reviewed; NUC will announce these new guidelines,” he said.

 On Open and Distance Learning (ODL), Ramon-Yusuf praised the flexibility of the programme, stating that the standard and curriculum of regular and ODL programmes were the same as NUC has always insisted on parity of esteem.